devakchain/task-trek/README.md

 ## License

-This project is intended for educational, personal, or portfolio use only.
+This project is open for everyone to use – for any purpose.
-Please contact the author for extended usage rights or collaboration.
+No restrictions.
+No attribution required.
+Just build something awesome.